Whitesun Rhipsalidopsis gaertneri

 -

-- Flowers broad diameter, short-tubed, scarlet
+- Flowers broad diameter, short-tubed, star-shaped

-Insects, Diseases, and Other Plant Problems: This plant may be susceptible to spider mites, aphids, and scale.
+Insects, Diseases, and Other Plant Problems: This plant may be susceptible to spider mites, aphids, mealybugs, and scale.
 Root rot and gray mold can occur.
 It is important to have good air circulation and humidity control.
 Scorched leaves can result from direct sunlight, especially during the hottest parts of the day.

 VIDEO Created by Elisabeth Meyer for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.